Go Back

 • Prepare mascarpone cheese - Add the mascarpone to a large mixing bowl (glass or metal) and use a spatula to stir and break up as some brands can be firmer than others.
 This helps break it up a little to prevent lumps in your whipped cream.

-• You want to decorate and finish your pavlova no longer than an hour before serving.
+• Add toppings - You want to decorate and finish your pavlova no longer than an hour before serving.
 The cream needs to be kept cold right up until serving.
 Very gently spoon your cream on top of the pavlova and spread evenly on top.
 Drizzle with strawberry sauce and top with freshly sliced strawberries.

 Notes